Harry84/DevOps-Core-Fundamental-Project/README.md

 _Must Haves:_

-Must meet MVP definition: a project that satisfies the minimum passing requirements of the assignment
+Must meet MVP definition: a project that satisfies the minimum passing requirements of the assignment:

-As the examiner I want to see the following evidenced in the project in order that it may pass:
+* As the examiner I want to see the following evidenced in the project in order that it may pass:

     1. Kanban Board: Trello or an equivalent Kanban Board
     2. At least 2 tables that share a relationship
     3. Database: GCP SQL Server or other Cloud Hosted managed Database
     4. CRUD functionality
     5. Programming language: Python
     6. Unit Testing with Python (Pytest) - test coverage includes most import areas - basic functions tested
     7. Some analysis of what was tested and why - summary of overall results present
     8. Front-end: Flask (HTML)
     9. Version Control: Git
     10. CI Server: Jenkins - build server was installed and used to produce a build
     11. Tests meet integration test spec - test should be able to verify if the application can access the database
     12. Cloud server: GCP Compute Engine
     13. A structured README.md along with relevant content
     14. Tools and workflows discussed in the documentation are implemented throughout the project
     15. Simple Risk Analysis performed

 * As a student I want to be able to input my name, year and house into a form such that